AionSystem/TEXTILE-PILLING/docs/validation.md

 2. **Edge case testing** — Extreme inputs produce expected outcomes
 3. **ISO threshold alignment** — Class ≥3 achievable with reasonable inputs
 4. **Expert heuristic review** — Assumptions labeled and justified

+This document should be read alongside `methodology.md` (full parameter framework and scoring formulas) and the repository README's "Calibration Status — Honest Ceiling" section, which states plainly what is and is not yet validated against real production data.

 ---